jfbu/etoc/README.md

 ### [dev HEAD]

+- fix jfbu/etoc#6.
+Everything in the line style apart from name, number, page is automatically tagged as an artifact.
+Which may be a bad idea but it solves the `'TOCI/' --> 'Em/pdf2'` forbidden Parent-Child relation.

 ### [2024-01-05]

 - fix jfbu/etoc#5 via a general deactivation of the minipage tagging sockets for the duration of the TOC contents.